8 Rules for HOA Board Members in DC, Virginia & Maryland: Lead with Integrity

 Community Association Management

-Serving on a homeowners association (HOA) board means balancing community interests, maintaining fiduciary responsibilities, and navigating interpersonal relationships with residents, vendors, and fellow board members.
-Board members often become the face of the community, and their actions have a direct impact on its reputation, cohesion, and governance.
-To lead effectively, board members should uphold a standard of behavior that fosters respect, trust, and results.
+Serving on a homeowners association board in Washington DC, Northern Virginia, or Maryland means balancing community interests, fiduciary responsibilities, and the interpersonal dynamics of a neighborhood.
+Board members become the face of the community — their conduct directly shapes its reputation, governance, and legal standing.
+To lead effectively, board members should hold themselves to a standard that fosters trust, professionalism, and lasting results.

-Here are eight essential principles—reimagined as “Golden Rules”—that every HOA board member should follow to lead with clarity, fairness, and professionalism.
+Here are eight principles that every HOA board member should practice to lead with clarity, fairness, and accountability — grounded in the legal realities of DC, Virginia, and Maryland community association governance.

 1. Be a Straight Shooter